 Things that make a difference

-Some things I've found make a difference is to
+Some things I've found make a difference are to

 - Get answer upvotes: it really does affect how much your answer is viewed.
 So get your teammates to upvote your questions on a regular basis.
 An easy way to do this is by sending them your Quora profile link, they'll be able to see which answers they've upvoted and those they haven't.